xinwhyi/yolo-tf2/README.md

 or

 - `xml_labels_folder`: Path to folder containing xml labels (defaults to `data > xml_labels`)
-- `voc_conf`: path to .json file containing VOC parsing configuration.
+- `voc_conf`: path to .json file containing VOC parsing configuration (you may use the one in `yolotf2 > config` or create a similar structure).

 and